autopi-io/documentation/docs/getting_started/autopi_canfd_pro/index.md

 :::

 ## [AutoPi CAN-FD Pro](https://shop.autopi.io/products/autopi-can-fd-pro) Quick Start Summary
-* Step 1: Set up your account on [AutoPi Cloud](https://my.autopi.io/), you can read more [in this guide](https://docs.autopi.io/getting_started/autopi_canfd_pro/#1-setting-up-user-account).
+* Step 1: Set up your account on [AutoPi Cloud](https://my.autopi.io/), you can read more [in this section](https://docs.autopi.io/getting_started/autopi_canfd_pro/#1-setting-up-user-account).
-* Step 2: Register your device on [AutoPi Cloud](https://my.autopi.io/), you can read more [in this guide](https://docs.autopi.io/getting_started/autopi_canfd_pro/#2-register-your-device).
+* Step 2: Register your device on [AutoPi Cloud](https://my.autopi.io/), you can read more [in this section](https://docs.autopi.io/getting_started/autopi_canfd_pro/#2-register-your-device).
-* Step 3: SIM card installation (if you did not purchased one from us), you can read more [in this guide](https://docs.autopi.io/getting_started/autopi_canfd_pro/#3-ensure-sim-connectivity).
+* Step 3: SIM card installation (if you did not purchased one from us), you can read more [in this section](https://docs.autopi.io/getting_started/autopi_canfd_pro/#3-ensure-sim-connectivity).
+* Step 4: Attach the External Antenna Kit to your AutoPi CAN-FD Pro device, you can read more [in this section](https://docs.autopi.io/getting_started/autopi_canfd_pro/#4-attach-the-external-antenna-kit).
+* Step 5: Locate an OBD port in your vehicle/equipment, you can read more about tips and tricks [in this section](https://docs.autopi.io/getting_started/autopi_canfd_pro/#5-locate-obd-port).
-* Step 4: Device installation to your vehicle's OBD-II port, you can read more [in this guide](https://docs.autopi.io/getting_started/autopi_canfd_pro/#5-installation).
+* Step 6: Device installation to your vehicle's OBD-II port, you can read more [in this section](https://docs.autopi.io/getting_started/autopi_canfd_pro/#6-installation).
-* Step 5: Connect your device to the [AutoPi Cloud](https://my.autopi.io/) and verify connectivity, you can read more [in this guide](https://docs.autopi.io/getting_started/autopi_canfd_pro/#6-connect-to-wifi).
+* Step 7: Connect your device to the [AutoPi Cloud](https://my.autopi.io/), you can read more [in this section](https://docs.autopi.io/getting_started/autopi_canfd_pro/#7-connect-to-wifi).
+* Step 8: Connect to Local Administration on your device, and set up APN User and MTU, you can read more [in this section](https://docs.autopi.io/getting_started/autopi_canfd_pro/#8-connect-to-local-administration).
+* Step 9: Verify connectivity to ensure your APN setting is set properly, you can read more [in this section](https://docs.autopi.io/getting_started/autopi_canfd_pro/#9-verify-connectivity).
+This setting is only for users using their own SIM card, if you have purchased a device with AutoPi SIM, you can skip this step.
-* Step 6: Change your password, you can read more [in this guide](https://docs.autopi.io/getting_started/autopi_canfd_pro/#9-finalization).
+* Step 10: Change your password, you can read more [in this section](https://docs.autopi.io/getting_started/autopi_canfd_pro/#10-finalization).
-* Step 7: Set up output handlers for data (where do you want the captured data to be send to), you can read more [in this guide](https://docs.autopi.io/getting_started/autopi_canfd_pro/pro-user-guide/#step-4-outputs).
+* Step 11: Set up output handlers for data (where do you want the captured data to be send to), you can read more [in this guide](https://docs.autopi.io/getting_started/autopi_canfd_pro/pro-user-guide/#step-4-outputs).
-* Step 8: Access the files remotely, you can read more [in this guide](https://docs.autopi.io/getting_started/autopi_canfd_pro/accessing-files-via-sftp-on-autopi/).
+* Step 12: Access the files remotely, you can read more [in this guide](https://docs.autopi.io/getting_started/autopi_canfd_pro/accessing-files-via-sftp-on-autopi/).

 ## Getting started
 This step-by-step guide will help you set up your AutoPi CAN-FD Pro.